 Expenditures shall be only for the legitimate business of the Local and no disbursements shall be made for any business, which is considered to be the responsibility of the National Union or its other authorized bodies.
 Legitimate business of the Local shall include but not be limited to: Local meetings, bargaining sessions and meetings, regional meetings, conferences and conventions, trustees meetings, committee meetings, training courses and schools, and special meetings.

 All expenditures of the Local must be approved at a membership meeting, preferably in advance.
-However, in those circumstances when the Executive Table Officers may have to authorize an expense between central general membership meetings, those expenses shall be presented for approval at the central membership meeting immediately following the expenditure.
+However, in those circumstances when the Executive Table Officers may have to authorize an expense between general membership meetings, those expenses shall be presented for approval at the general membership meeting immediately following the expenditure.

-As part of CUPE Local 1936’s commitment to Indigeneous Truth and Reconciliation and in recognition and consideration of the needs of Indigenous members and Indigenous certification(s), CUPE Local 1936 must retain the services of an Indigenous Elder of Indigenous CUPE representative.
+As part of CUPE Local 1936’s commitment to Indigenous Truth and Reconciliation and in recognition and consideration of the needs of Indigenous members and Indigenous certification(s), CUPE Local 1936 must retain the services of an Indigenous Elder or Indigenous CUPE representative.
 CUPE Local 1936 has the right to compensate a retained Indigenous Elder or Indigenous CUPE Representative In accordance with Indigenous culture.

 The Local shall be responsible for expenses incurred through costs for meeting rooms.